 The core Easy Digital Downloads plugin is free but there are premium plans that cost from $99 per year until $499 per year.

-Setup is equally effortless.
+Setup is effortless to use.
 Install, activate and import your products directly from Ecwid.
 They will appear in the dashboard and you can list them immediately or customize them before publishing.
 It’s another very straightforward eCommerce solution that really delivers!

 Ecwid eCommerce Shopping Cart features: